 Scientific research typically involves conducting a literature review as a preliminary phase.
 The literature review establishes what scholarship has already been published on the topic at hand, and how the currently conducted research builds upon and adds to the existing scholarly conversation.

 In the sciences, it is important to make new scholarship known as quickly as possible.
 Therefore, there are several places where scholars post abstracts, preprints (scholarly articles in line for formal publication by a journal) or conference papers online.

 Many of our databases take you directly to full-text scholarly articles.
-However, if a full-text article is not available, you can click on the UC e-Links button for more options on how to access the articles online.
+However, if a full-text article is not available, you can click on the Get it at UC icon for more options on how to access the articles online.

 Click on the tutorial below to learn more about how to identify sections of a scholarly article in the social sciences or sciences.

 Off-campus?
 Please use the Software VPN and choose the group UCIFull to access licensed content.
 For more information, please Click here